 About “HumFree the Bee Has a Food Allergy”

-HumFree’s story was inspired by one of Alison’s children, who was diagnosed with multiple food allergies while less than one year old.
+HumFree’s story was inspired by one of my children, who was diagnosed with multiple food allergies while less than one year old.
 Learning how to manage food allergies, stay safe and still have lots of fun being included in activities like everyone else has been challenging.
-But with several years of experience and the help of their friends, family and local community, Alison’s family has learned how to create a safe, inclusive and fun environment.
+With several years of experience and the help of friends, family and my local community, we have learned how to create a safe, inclusive and fun environment.

-HumFree is a baby bee who loves flying super fast, just like Alison’s children.
-Their joyful enthusiasm for playing, running and being “superfast” while bravely handling the day-to-day ups and downs of food allergies makes her so proud.
+HumFree is a baby bee who loves flying super fast, just like my children.
+Their joyful enthusiasm for playing, running and being “super fast” while bravely handling the day-to-day ups and downs of food allergies makes me so proud.
 When events, activities and classes involve food, they can be unsafe for our friends with food allergies who can’t eat or even touch their allergens.
-This happened to them when they tried certain sports activities and classes over the years.

-Alison hopes HumFree’s story will serve as an empowering tale of awareness and inclusion for children with food allergies so they believe it is possible to do what they love while staying safe!
-She is hopeful his story will be a helpful foundation for food allergy awareness and education, starting with our most important members: our precious children.
+I hope HumFree’s story will serve as an empowering tale of awareness and inclusion for children with food allergies so they believe it is possible to do what they love while staying safe!
+I am hopeful his story will be a helpful foundation for food allergy awareness and education, starting with our most important members: our precious children.